front-runner-sd/News-Nova-Public/README.md

 ## Other/Misc Details :
 1. User can able to be a member by creating an account.
+2. User can search any news
-2. User can easily Log in and Log Out
+3. User can easily Log in and Log Out

 ## Images of the UI
 ![NN1](https://github.com/front-runner-sd/News-Nova-Public/assets/91823106/13143b22-8cd7-4b91-8fbf-5a57a70d4a01) <br>